jfspps/howtos/Git/MergingAndDiff.md

 If the developer hasn't made any local changes following commit B; hence, pulling from the (more up to date) remote repository need not involve saving a new commit locally (hence degenerate).
 Git only needs to move the HEAD to the tip of the branch after pulling from the remote repository.

 Fast foward merges are the inverse of Already up to date merges.

+## Resolve merges

+Resolve merges look for the common ancestor (merge base) and then following sequential processing from the common ancestor, produce a merge commit on the current branch.
+(The merge commit is strictly not part of the branch merged into the current branch.)

+Resolve merges only work on two branches.

+## Recursive merges

+The recursive merge is similar to the resolve merge strategy but one which can handle more than two branches.

+A more effecient rescursive strategy is the ```merge-ort``` strategy.

+## Octopus merges

+The octopus strategy (as implied) is designed to handle merges of more than two branches where no conflict exists.